Ongoing Battle

 January 2027: Full implementation required

-Residents in active emergency situations cannot monitor what's happening in their neighborhoods.
-Parents during school incidents are left in the dark.
+Residents near an active emergency cannot monitor what is happening in their neighborhoods.
+Parents at a school lockdown get nothing until the department issues a statement.

 • Many upstate departments remain unencrypted